Are all Binary Black Holes Detected by LIGO-Virgo-KAGRA Following the Universal Time-Delay Distributions? Probably Not: Theoretical Framework and Grid Construction

 The probability density values are divided using $N_p$ grid points in logarithmic space:

 where $\Delta \log p_t = (\log p_{\rm t,max} - \log p_{\rm t,min})/(N_p-1)$ provides adequate dynamic range for diverse DTD shapes.

 The fundamental physical constraint governing our grid exploration is causality: delay times cannot decrease as we move forward through the evolutionary sequence.
 Each trajectory begins from a single starting point in the grid and can only progress to delay times that are greater than the current position, while the probability values can move freely upward or downward to any accessible grid point.
-This constraint ensures that the evolutionary pathways respect the fundamental arrow of time while allowing maximum flexibility in exploring different DTD shapes.
 Any valid trajectory through the grid must satisfy:

 with the causality constraint: